High School Camp with Dr. Eugenia Cheng

 Back of the Yards HS, 2111 W. 47th St.

-This one-week camp will run July 18th to the 22nd, noon to 3PM.
+This one-week camp will run July 17th to the 21st, 12:30PM to 3PM.
 Students who are rising 10th to 12th graders are eligible to attend.

 In the process we will see how math helps us think more clearly about anything and everything in the world around us, with specific examples including questions of social justice including tolerance, privilege, prejudice and equality.
 Thus we will see that “abstract” doesn’t mean “irrelevant”, but rather, that abstract thinking can help us understand urgent issues in the world around us.
 The only prerequisites are curiosity and an open-mind about what math really is.”